• Printer Friendly Version

 PGY-2 Rotations

 This year is designed to provide residents with the competencies required to manage patients both medically and from a rehabilitation perspective during inpatient rehabilitation care.
-Rotations include the general inpatient rehabilitation services at Westchester Medical Center (WMC) and Mid-Hudson Regional Hospital (MHRH), and the SCI rehabilitation service at the James J. Peters VAMC.
+A one-month elective is also offered to allow residents to begin to explore areas of particular interest early on in their training.
+Rotations sites include the general inpatient rehabilitation service at Westchester Medical Center (WMC), the acquired brain injury (ABI) service at Burke Rehabilitation Hospital, and the SCI rehabilitation service at the James J. Peters VAMC.

 • SCI Rehabilitation at VAMC 1 month